-Student First Aid is a FREE program designed to incorporate first aid into secondary school curriculum on a large scale while overcoming the time and cost barriers with which schools are often faced.
+Student First Aid is a FREE program designed to incorporate first aid into secondary school curriculum on a large scale while overcoming the time and cost barriers which schools are often faced.

 Educators are provided the tools to monitor the online first aid course as an assignment.
 Teachers and administrators can view completion and test scores and even order cards all from a single online dashboard.